Prusa i3: First layer control and bed leveling

+The PINDA series requires an electronic Z-height adjustment that may vary for different heat bed surfaces or different nozzles.
+The load cell sensor automatically compensates for variations in nozzle size, and thickness and expansion of the heated bed surface, eliminating stored settings for the purpose.

 Frames

 The distinguishing feature of the i3 from its predecessors is the vertical frame, which can take many forms.
 These include single sheet frames cut from steel or acrylic, box frames from plywood or medium-density fibreboard, and Lego.
 Inexpensive aluminum extrusion is commonly used, both by printer enthusiasts and by manufacturers of "clone" i3 printers.
-Some mass market i3 variants, such as many Shenzhen Creality products, use rollers against the extruded frame itself instead of precision rods and bearings to reduce cost and complexity.
+Some mass market i3 derivatives, such as the Creality Ender 3, use rollers against the extruded frame itself instead of precision rods and bearings to reduce cost and complexity.

 Extruders

 Beyond the standard Prusa i3 filament extruders, others have created aftermarket extruders and enthusiast tool heads, including a MIG welder and a laser cutter.
-Průša offered a collection of functional cooking tools and programs under the name "MK3 Master Chef Upgrade" as an April Fools' Day gag in 2018.
+Prusa offered a collection of functional cooking tools and programs under the name "MK3 Master Chef Upgrade" as an April Fools' Day gag in 2018.